-Typhoo has been one of the highest selling tea brands in Britain since the 1930s.
+How did Typhoo become one of the highest-selling tea brands in Britain?

 William Sumner (born c.
-1796) acquired Pratchett & Noble, a chemist and grocery business at 97 High Street Birmingham in 1820.
+1796) acquired Pratchett & Noble, a chemist and grocery business at 97 High Street Birmingham, in 1820.
 The sale of tea soon became a major component of the business.
-Control of the business passed to his son, John Sumner Snr, from 1852.
+Control of the business passed to his son, John Sumner Snr (born 1824), from 1852.

 John Sumner Jr (1856 – 1934) joined the family business after leaving school.
 He began to package and market a blend of Ceylon tea leaf tips from 1903.
 Leaf was generally sold loose from shops, and pre-packaged tea was still a relatively unknown product.

-Previously the market had been dominated by whole leaf tea, and the tips had been discarded.
-Sumner successfully marketed the tea tips as a cure for nervousness and an aid to digestion, under the brand name Typhoo Tipps.
+Sumner successfully marketed the tea as a cure for nervousness and an aid to digestion, under the brand name Typhoo Tipps.
 He derived the Typhoo name from a Chinese word meaning doctor.

 John Sumner Jr divested the grocery business in 1905 and founded a private company to produce and market his packaged tea.
 A factory was established at Castle Street in Digbeth, Birmingham.
 Rapid expansion occurred, accompanied by aggressive marketing.

 Sumner established a blending operation in Ceylon in 1909.
 This allowed him to buy directly from growers, thus saving costs by cutting out the middleman.